 The sulfuric waters from the hot spring come from Mount Malindig, the province’s highest point.
 Both locals and tourists are showing interest in climbing the large active stratovolcano on the island of Marinduque.
 It is also home to wild orchids and rich flora, making this a must-hike destination.

 Join the Putong Ritual and discover the local culture

 We were amazed at how the locals of Marinduque welcomed their guests, just like what we experienced upon our arrival at our hotel during the Cebu Pacific event.
 The local women performed the putong ceremony, which is a song of thanksgiving, hope, and prayer for long life, after which we were showered with flowers as a sign of affection, and a crown was placed above our heads as part of the ritual.
 The Putungan originated from the Municipality of Gasan.

 Dive with the Morions in Poctoy Underwater Museum

 One of the newest attractions in Marinduque is the underwater museum at Poctoy white beach in the town of Torrijos.
 The underwater museum is one of the projects of Congressman Lord Allan Velasco in partnership with Marinduque Divers.

 Eat local cuisine at Café Mamita

-Foodies shouldn’t miss pigging out at Mamita’s Café located beside the Boac Cathedral.
-This place exudes a very homey vibe and is known to serve sumptuous local dishes from sisig, nilagang baka, laing, sizzling blue marlin and tanigue, grilled squid and Bulalo to name few.
+Foodies shouldn’t miss pigging out at Mamita’s Café beside the Boac Cathedral.
+This place exudes a very homey vibe and is known to serve sumptuous local dishes from sisig, nilagang baka, laing, sizzling blue marlin, and tanigue grilled squid and Bulalo to name a few.
 Don’t forget to sample their Ginataang Manakla, a local variety of crayfish abundant in Barangay Malinao, Bonliw, and Suha in Torrijos, Marinduque.
 Most locals drop by during lunch after visiting the church.
 Don’t miss out on their halo-halo!